PublicMediaKitchen/toolkit/potluck-framework/README.md

 ## Who can attend
 Anyone who is working in a hands-on capacity on a product or software development team at a public media organization.
 This is for people on the ground who make the design mockups, create roadmaps, and write code.

+Potluck is designed as a conversation between product teams.
+To ensure that value, we have to protect it from commercial interests and sales pitches.
+There may be third parties interested in attending the calls or conference, but unless they are directly involved in public media, it's not recommended that they attend.

 ## Who can host
 Anyone can host, but our goal is to rotate the location so that attendees have a chance to visit across the US.